Tuesday, 10 February 2026

 Checking Sam Moorhead's recent revision of RIC for Carausius and Allectus draws a blank on which of the two coins it might be the gifted coin to the French king by Mead.
 Similarly Shiel, Webb and Cohen, although acknowledging the existence of these coins, all fail to identify the Mead provenance of one of them.

-Although we can be sure of the reverse type, Spes, it is not possible for me to distinguish which of the two coins was Mead's.
 The loss of both known types of SPES AVG aureus of Allectus is a pity and does, indeed, stem from Mead's indiscretion.